ding2/ding2/tests/behat/docs/Guidelines.md

 @regression - all scenarios which should run for normal regression testing.
 This will be pretty much all scenarios.

-@cci - all scenarios that run during the automatic test on circleCI.
+@no_ci - don't run these scenarios during the automatic test on circleCI.
 See paragraph on CircleCI.

 @api - indicates that the chrome browser is to be used.
 This is put on all scenarios.